 The accounting funding ratio for the Scheme is calculated as total assets divided by total liabilities as per the financial reporting.
-The insurance liability (which makes up the majority of the Scheme's liabilities) is calculated using the accounting discount and inflation assumptions and includes a risk margin to provide a 75% probability of adequacy.
-This is consistent with account standard AASB 1023 and is the same basis as statutory financial reporting.
+The insurance liability (which makes up the majority of the Scheme's liabilities) is calculated using the accounting discount and inflation assumptions and does not include a risk margin.
+This is consistent with account standard AASB 137 and is the same basis as statutory financial reporting.

 The insurance ratio for the Scheme is calculated as total assets divided by total liabilities.
-The insurance liability is calculated using the economic discount and inflation assumptions and include a risk margin to provide 75% probability of adequacy.
+The insurance liability is calculated using the economic discount and inflation assumptions and do not include a risk margin.
 This differs from the statutory financial reporting basis.
 It provides a better perspective of the long term solvency of the scheme.